Agfiras/BudaRent-/README.md

-# RentCar - Car Rental Application
+# BudaRent - Car Rental Application

-RentCar is a full-stack web application for car rental services, featuring a modern Angular frontend and a Node.js/Express backend with MongoDB database.
+BudaRent is a full-stack web application for car rental services, featuring a modern Angular frontend and a Node.js/Express backend with MongoDB database.

 ## Features